CBT with Justice-Involved Clients

 Paperback + e-Book (PDF) ?

 rounded in science and clinical experience, this treatment planner provides essential tools for conducting cognitive-behavioral therapy (CBT) with justice-involved clients in a wide range of settings.
 Guidelines are presented for assessment, case formulation, and intervention to alter criminogenic thinking and destructive lifestyle patterns.
 With a focus on reducing recidivism, the book demonstrates ways to enhance clients' motivation for change and elicit prosocial values and life priorities.
-Practitioner-friendly features include case examples, recommended assessment instruments, sample scripts, and 10 reproducible forms and worksheets; the large-size format facilitates photocopying.
+Practitioner-friendly features include case examples, recommended assessment instruments, over 35 sample scripts, and 27 reproducible forms and worksheets; the large-size format facilitates photocopying.
 Purchasers get access to a Web page where they can download and print the reproducible materials.

 This title is part of the Treatment Plans and Interventions for Evidence-Based Psychotherapy Series, edited by Robert L. Leahy.